-While economic cycles are getting increasingly hard to forecast, there is little doubt that India, already the world's fifth largest economy, will become the world's third largest economy well before 2030 and, thereafter, the world's second largest economy by 2050.
+While economic cycles are getting increasingly hard to forecast, there is little doubt that, India, already the world's 5th largest economy, will become the world's 3rd largest economy well before 2030 and, thereafter, the world's 2nd largest economy by 2050.

-It is well understood that for any economy to lay the foundation of growth, a stable Government is critical.
-We have seen this impact with the implementation of several structural reforms that are critical for strong, sustainable, and balanced growth.
-This stability, coupled with India's young demographics and continued expansion of internal demand, is a potent combination.
+It is well understood that for any economy to lay the foundation of growth, a stable Government is critical, and we have seen this impact with the implementation of several structural reforms that are critical for strong, sustainable, and balanced growth.
+This stability coupled with India's young demographics and continued expansion of internal demand is a potent combination.

-Our nation's demographic dividend is expected to drive consumption and accelerate the growth of a tax paying society at a record pace over the next three decades.
+Our nation's demographic dividend is expected to drive consumption and accelerate the growth of a tax paying society at record pace over the next three decades.
 The United Nations Population Fund (UNFPA) projects that India's median age will be just 38 years even in 2050.
-Over this period, India's population is expected to grow by approximately 15 per cent to 1.6 billion, but the per capita income could accelerate by over 700 per cent to about US dollars 16.000.
-On a purchasing power parity basis, this per capita metric could be three to four times higher.
-The growth of this consuming middle-class is expected to insulate us to some extent from global recessions as our growth is primarily driven by domestic demand.
-This, in turn, should drive a surge in private and government expenditures, as well as attract increasing foreign direct investments.
+Over this period, India's population is expected to grow by approximately 15% to 1.6 billion, but the per capita income will accelerate by over 700% to about 16,000 US dollars.
+On a purchasing power parity basis, this per capita metric will be 3 to 4 times higher.
+The growth of this consuming middle class is expected to insulate us to quite some extent from global recessions as our growth is primarily driven by domestic demand.
+This, in turn, should drive a logical surge in private and government expenditures as well as attract more and more foreign direct investments.

-We have the statistics to prove it.
-Following independence in 1947, it took us 58 years to get to our first trillion dollars in GDP, 12 years to get to the next trillion and just five years to the third trillion.
-I anticipate that within the next decade, India will start adding a trillion dollars to its GDP every 18 months, putting us on track to emerge as a 25 to 30 trillion dollar economy by 2050.
-This could potentially drive India's total market capitalization to over US \$ 40 trillion, an approximate 10x expansion from the current levels.
+And we have the statistics to prove it.
+Following our independence, it took us 58 years to get to our first trillion dollars of GDP, 12 years to get to the next trillion and just 5 years for the third trillion.
+I anticipate that within the next decade, India will start adding a trillion dollars to its GDP every 18 months - thereby putting us well on track to be a 25 to 30 trillion-dollar economy by 2050.
+This will potentially drive India's total market capitalization to over 40 trillion dollars, which is, approximately a10X expansion from current levels.

-I urge you to reflect on these incredible possibilities.
-India's success story of balancing economic growth and a vibrant democratic society has no parallel and a result, my belief in the India growth story has never been higher.
+I would urge you to reflect on these incredible possibilities ahead.
+India's success story of balancing economic growth and a vibrant democratic society has no parallel.
+My belief in the India growth story has never been higher.

-Our nation's demographic dividend is expected to drive consumption and accelerate the growth of a tax paying society at a record pace over the next three decades.
+Our nation's demographic dividend is expected to drive consumption and accelerate the growth of a tax paying society at record pace over the next three decades.